perl6/ye-olde/README.md

 * The owner of the page deletes the outdated information: close the issue.

-* The owner of the page adds a note to the page point out that it's outou with a link to the corresponding [issue](/perl6/ye-olde/issues): close the issue.
+* The owner of the page adds a note to the page point out that it's outdated with a link to the corresponding [issue](https://github.com/perl6/ye-olde/issues): close the issue.

 * The owner of the page can't be determined, or is unresponsive or unhelpful: leave the issue open.